Federal impeachment trial in the United States: Closing procedures

 A trial ends with procedural motions.
 After the close of the trial, senators are given an opportunity to deliver speeches.

 Media coverage

 The Trial Rule XI committee hearings and subsequent trial of Judge Harry E. Claiborne were televised in 1986.
 This was the first impeachment trial held after television became a broadly adopted medium.

+Presidential impeachments have generated significant press coverage.
 Political bias of some news outlets have been observed to shape their coverage of presidential impeachments, which have been often seen as highly partisan affairs.

-Presidential impeachments have generated significant press coverage.

 The Senate sets guidelines for press coverage within the Senate Chamber during impeachment trials.

 List of trials

 Roughly half of impeachment trials held in the United States Senate have resulted in a verdict of conviction, thereby removing the impeached official.